hunterrific/photo-manager/README.md

 * Switched back to Ubuntu 14.04 (Trusty) since 16.04 not yet officially listed as supporeted by NodeJS.
 * Using the vagrant-boilerplate (messed this up initially, so I'll have write down how to do this properly).
-* Can creaet an UI similar to danbooru imageboards initially and go from there.
+* Can create an UI similar to danbooru image boards initially and go from there.
+* Backend will use CoffeeScript for now
+* Multiple versions of frontend (communicate with backend via API; should be decoupled)
+  * HTML + JavaScript
+  * PUG + CoffeeScript